Suspense and Surprise in European Football: Simulated Matches

-To contextualize the current empirical values of suspense and surprise in European football (see Section \ref{sec:realm}), we use the simulation results to derive a benchmark range for both metrics in perfectly balanced matches with varying absolute scoring rates.
-For low scoring rates, we select \( \lambda_H = \lambda_A = 0.5 \), as this corresponds to the 10th percentile of the empirical distribution of the average number of goals scored per team per match in our sample.
-Notably, equal scoring rates of 0.5 for both teams also represent the point at which suspense is maximized in our simulated matches.
-For high scoring rates, we select \( \lambda_H = \lambda_A = 2.5 \), which corresponds to the 90th percentile of the empirical distribution in our sample.
-Since surprise increases with rising (equal) scoring rates, it reaches its highest levels at this upper bound.\footnote{Note that, in contrast to our approach, the literature often identifies unique upper and lower bounds of competitive balance indices based on the theoretically most equal or most unequal distribution of wins or points \citep[e.g.,][]{AvilaCano2021, AvilaCano2023, Depken1999, Owen2007}.
-Alternatively, realized concentrations are compared with established thresholds for market concentration set by authorities such as the European Commission or the U.S. Federal Trade Commission \citep[e.g.,][]{AvilaCanoTrigueroRuiz2023}.}
+Note that, in contrast to our approach, the literature often identifies unique upper and lower bounds of competitive balance indices based on the theoretically most equal or most unequal distribution of wins or points \citep[e.g.,][]{AvilaCano2021, AvilaCano2023, Depken1999, Owen2007}.
+Alternatively, realized concentrations are compared with established thresholds for market concentration set by authorities such as the European Commission or the U.S. Federal Trade Commission \citep[e.g.,][]{AvilaCanoTrigueroRuiz2023}.
+In addition, we derive the benchmark values endogenously from the premise that viewers value suspense and surprise.
+Under this premise, suspense is highest when scoring rates are low and equal (i.e., both equal to 0.5), whereas surprise is highest when scoring rates are high but still equal.

-Table \ref{tab:descriptive_statistics_sim} presents the descriptive statistics for suspense and surprise in perfectly balanced matches with low (\( \lambda_H = \lambda_A = 0.5 \)) and high scoring rates (\( \lambda_H = \lambda_A = 2.5 \)).
-Within this benchmark range, suspense has a lower bound of 6.03 and an upper bound of 6.89, while surprise ranges from 1.17 to 1.74.
+Table \ref{tab:descriptive_statistics_sim} presents the descriptive statistics for suspense and surprise in otherwise perfectly balanced matches with home advantage and low (\( \lambda_H = 0.85, \ \lambda_A = 0.5 \)) or high scoring rates (\( \lambda_H = 2.85, \ \lambda_A = 2.5 \)).
+Within this benchmark range, suspense has a lower bound of 6.08 and an upper bound of 6.70, while surprise ranges from 1.34 to 1.99.
 These values define the benchmark range boundaries against which we compare the empirical values of suspense and surprise.